Azure/azure-sdk-for-python/sdk/vision/azure-ai-vision-imageanalysis/README.md

 <!-- END SNIPPET -->

-To generate captions for additional images, simply call 'analyze' multiple times.
+To generate captions for additional images, simply call `analyze` multiple times.
 You can use the same `ImageAnalysisClient` do to multiple analysis calls.

 ### Generate an image caption for an image URL